dafny-lang/dafny/docs/HowToFAQ/FAQNonlinearArith.md

 ---
-title: Are there any useful tricks (e.g. z3 switches) to get better automation for nonlinear arithmetic (perhaps trading off other performance aspects)?
+title: How can I improve automation and performance for programs with non-linear arithmetic?
 ---

 ## Question

-Are there any useful tricks (e.g. z3 switches) to get better automation for nonlinear arithmetic (perhaps trading off other performance aspects)?
+How can I improve automation and performance for programs with non-linear arithmetic?

 ## Answer

-No. There are some switches (/arith and the somewhat deprecated /noNLarith) that reduce the automation you get with nonlinear arithmetic.
+There are some switches (/arith and the somewhat deprecated /noNLarith) that reduce the automation you get with nonlinear arithmetic; they improve the overall proof success by using manually introduced lemmas instead.
 There are now also many lemmas about nonlinear arithmetic in the Dafny standard library.